 Originally conceived in 2015, in Complete Works six performers create condensed versions of all of the Shakespeare plays, comically and intimately retelling them, using a collection of everyday objects as stand-ins for the characters on the one metre stage of a table top.

 Complete Works has been performed in theatre spaces across the world as well as being webcast to thousands of international viewers, however, while a global pandemic has shut down stages everywhere, the piece finds an intimate new life by ‘coming home’.
-Rather than a table set against the red drapes of a theatre, the objects find their starting positions on Terry’s kitchen table or Jerry’s desk as if they’d just been taken down from the surrounding shelves and cupboards of each performers’ home.
+Rather than a table set against the red drapes of a theatre, the objects found their starting positions on Terry’s kitchen table or Jerry’s desk as if they’d just been taken down from the surrounding shelves and cupboards of each performers’ home.

 Chaotic Body 1: Strange Attractor

-Celebrating the twin city relationship between Glasgow and Turin, Tramway (Glasgow) and OGR (Turin) will collaborate on an ambitious digital partnership and exchange across both Tramway and OGR’s physical and virtual presentation platforms presented on 10 October as part of ‘Continuum’ – an immersive day long series of events programmed to celebrate OGR’s 3rd anniversary.
+Celebrating the twin city relationship between Glasgow and Turin, Tramway (Glasgow) and OGR (Turin) collaborated on an ambitious digital partnership and exchange across both Tramway and OGR’s physical and virtual presentation platforms presented on 10 October as part of Continuum – an immersive day-long series of events programmed to celebrate OGR’s 3rd anniversary.

-‘Scenes for Survival’ is a new season of digital artworks created in response to the outbreak of COVID-19, by National Theatre of Scotland in association with BBC Scotland, Screen Scotland and BBC Arts Culture in Quarantine project.
-This is a co-curated selection of the 55 films in the complete programme for Italian audiences.
+Scenes for Survival is a new season of digital artworks created in response to the outbreak of Covid-19 by the National Theatre of Scotland in association with BBC Scotland, Screen Scotland and BBC Arts Culture in Quarantine project.
+This is a co-curated selection of 55 films from the complete programme, chosen for Italian audiences.

-30 November 2020 | Closing Plenary at Villa Wolkonsky, Rome
+30 November 2020 | CLOSING PLENARY